ZeyuLiu2203/Snake/README.md

 # Snake
-recreate of favourite game in my childhood
+recreation of the favourite game in my childhood